Since July 28, 2018, I was able to spend a total of 33 days photographing 32 cities and towns in 11 provinces, including Metro Manila, in Luzon.

 45 | Bastakiya Quarter Al Hamriya, Dubai

 Narrow alleys flanked by traditional Persian and Emirati buildings form a maze in Dubai’s Al Bastakiya Quarter.
 Located within Al Fahidi District, this labyrinthine Bur Dubai neighborhood ranked really high on my list of must-visit places when I planned my trip to Dubai.

 See, I’m a big fan of old streets and old towns, and the restorations in Al Shindagha and inspired recreations in Al Seef or Souk Madinat do not hold a candle to the Al Bastakiya’s authenticity.

 I chanced upon one workshop that specializes in woodwork and and the craftsmanship on display there – from the doors to the furniture are some of the most exquisite.
-It was kind of a let down, however, as there wasn’t much else to see apart from beautiful rugs for sale and many establishments that are closed.
+It was kind of a let down, however, as there wasn’t much else to see apart from that and a handful of beautiful rugs for sale.
+Many establishments in Al Bastakiya are closed.

 Part of the Al Ain Oasis tour is a visit to Al Ain National Museum, which lies on the eastern end of the UNESCO World Heritage-inscribed oasis.